Nemikolh/nemikolh.github.io/git-tips/README.md

 :tada: :tada: :tada: :tada:

 Bravo!
-Your pull request was merged.
+Your pull request was merged!

 It's now time, to do some cleanup: